cosemansp/mjr-javascript-trends-2018/deck.md

 import { Head } from 'mdx-deck'
-import { Notes, Image, Appear } from 'mdx-deck' import { Split, SplitRight } from 'mdx-deck/layouts'
+import { Notes, Image } from 'mdx-deck' import { Split, SplitRight } from 'mdx-deck/layouts'
 import { FullScreenCode } from 'mdx-deck/layouts'
 import { CodeSurfer } from 'mdx-deck-code-surfer'
-import nightOwl from 'prism-react-renderer/themes/nightOwl'
-// import Appear from './components/Appear'
-import { Referer } from './components/Referer'
+import nightOwl from 'prism-react-renderer/themes/nightOwl' import Appear from './components/Appear' import { Referer } from './components/Referer'
 import { BGImage } from './components/BgImage'